wazuh/wazuh-documentation/source/learning-wazuh/cloudtrail.rst

     |     :width: 100%                                                                              |
     +-----------------------------------------------------------------------------------------------+

 4. Close the AWS policy tab in your browser which should return you to the IAM Management Console screen where we are now ready to assign our new policy to our new user.
-Click on t

-5. In the "Search" field, type "wazuh" and when it pops in in the results, checkmark the "wazuh-cloudtrail" policy and click **[Next: Review]** and then on **[Create user]**.
+5. In the "Search" field, type "wazuh" and when it pops up in the results, checkmark the "wazuh-cloudtrail" policy and click **[Next: Review]** and then **[Create user]**.

     +-----------------------------------------------------------------------------------------------+
     | .. thumbnail:: ../images/learning-wazuh/labs/cloudtrail-policy-assign.png                     |